dougwyu/BiodiversitySoupII/README.md

 1. Tag-bias analysis
 a) Exploit the replicate PCRs using same and different tags and compare for differences in community composition

-Note that the Begum method works by independently PCRing each sample 3 times, us assumes that each set of samples (a 96-well plate) has been separately PCRd three times.
-DAME keeps reads that appear in ≥M PCRs (e.g. ≥2 of 3 total PCRs) and in each PCR appears in ≥N copies (e.g. ≥4 copies per PCR).
-DAMe also works best if both the forward and reverse reads have been tagged using the same tag (what we call 'twin tags').
+Note that the Begum method works by independently PCRing each sample 3 times.
+Begum filters out erroneous reads by keeping only those that appear in ≥M PCRs (e.g. ≥2 of 3 total PCRs) with more than ≥N copies per PCR (e.g. ≥4 copies per PCR).
+Begum also works best if both the forward and reverse reads have been tagged using the same tag (what we call 'twin tags').